technosophos/querypath/README.md

 ### Pear

+_This is not supported any longer._

-To install QueryPath as a server-wide library, you may wish to use PEAR or Pyrus.
+To install QueryPath 2.x as a server-wide library, you may wish to use PEAR or Pyrus.
 See [pear.querypath.org](http://pear.querypath.org) for more information, or simply run these commands: